Context Engineering - The Next Big Thing After Prompt Engineering

 Marko Paananen

-Strategic AI consultant and digital business development expert with 20+ years of experience.
+AI consultant and builder with 20+ years in digital business development.
 Helps companies turn AI potential into measurable business value.

 Follow on LinkedIn →Related Insights